-CAFII members would be able to meet the expectations regarding the insurer having an Insurer Assistance Service, to answer questions from the distributor regarding each benefit offered, as referenced in RADM Clause 27.
+CAFII members would be able to meet the expectations regarding the insurer having an Insurer Assistance Service, to answer questions from the distributor regarding each benefit offered, as referenced in RADM clause 27.
+This is already part of the industry's normal operating procedures.